code08-ind/webDevelopement_practice_pages/README.md

 # webDevelopement_practice_pages

-Various Practice pages in The Web Development Path
+Various Practice pages in The Web Development Path And Various Pages Covered Under HTML, CSS And JavaScript.